-The 34th Arbor Day Celebration will take place on Saturday, February 27, from 8:30 a.m. to 10:00 a.m. at the Gulf Shores Elementary School.
+The 35th Arbor Day Celebration will take place on Saturday, February 26, from 8:30 a.m. to 10:00 a.m. at the Gulf Shores Elementary School.
 This year the event will operate as a drive-through to provide a safe environment for all participants.
+Click here to view the traffic flow plan for this event.

-Residents of each household that reside within the Gulf Shores corporate limits may select four different trees from six different varieties: Persimmon, Pecan, Witch Hazel, Turkey Oak, Bald Cypress and Red Bay.
+Residents of each household that reside within the Gulf Shores corporate limits may select four different trees from six different varieties: Catalpa, Overcup Oak, Red Maple, Pecan, Hoptree, and Ashe Magnolia.

 To receive the trees, residents must show proof of residency.
 The trees are potted in one-gallon containers and are ready for planting.
 A brochure giving specifics on each tree is available to residents.
 Members of the Gulf Shores Landscape Division will be onsite to answer questions about the trees.